cetic/fadi/USERGUIDE.md

 To achieve this you need to:

+* Head to the adminer interface

+  * if you want to create a **traefik ingress**, you can follow this [guide](doc/REVERSEPROXY.md#2-configure-the-various-services-to-use-traefik)
-* Head to the adminer interface, if you are using **minikube**, you can use the following command :
+  * else, you can use a port-forwarding to access the interface:
 ```
-minikube service -n fadi fadi-adminer
+kubectl port-forward service/fadi-adminer 8080:80
 ```
+   Now you can access `adminer` from your browser by taping: `localhost:8080`

 * Access to the adminer service and to the postgreSQL database using the following credentials: